Scotton, Harrogate

-Scotton is a small village and civil parish in the Harrogate district of North Yorkshire, England with a population of 524 in the 2001 census, increasing to 624 at the 2011 Census.
+Scotton is a small village and civil parish in the county of North Yorkshire, England with a population of 524 in the 2001 census, increasing to 624 at the 2011 Census.
 It is 5 km north of Harrogate, 2 km north west of Knaresborough and is just north of the River Nidd where it flows through Nidd Gorge.
 However, all the watercourses through the village and the parish flow eastwards via the River Tutt and empty into the River Ure, despite Scotton being very close to the Nidd.

+Until 1974 it was part of the West Riding of Yorkshire.
+From 1974 to 2023 it was part of the Borough of Harrogate, it is now administered by the unitary North Yorkshire Council.

 History

+The name Scotton derives from the Old English Scotttūn meaning 'settlement of the Scots'.

 The village was mentioned in the Domesday Book as Scotone and was listed as belonging to Gilbert Tison with only two households.